processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-tags.md

 # API Tags

-This section enumerates the tags and their associated API.
+> This section enumerates the API tags of ejabberd [24.02](../../archive/24.02/index.md).
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

 ## accounts